 No need for a whole-scale overhaul.
 Think about how you might move toward a Volumetrics style of eating, one small step at a time.
 For instance, could you:

-• reduce your ice cream by 50 mL and replace that with blueberries?
+• Reduce your ice cream by 1/4 cup and replace that with blueberries?

 These small swaps don’t take much (if any) extra prep but will boost your nutrition and keep you tracking toward your goals.